dinhanhthi/dinhanhthi.com/posts/others/2021-02-08-fresh-install-macos.md

 ## Screen recorder

 1. Using **QuickTime** / built-in function.
 Open QuickTime or [[⌘]] + [[⇧]] + [[5]] to open screenshot/recording options. **Weakness**: big size + impossible (or possible??) to record system sounds.
-2. (Better choice) Using **Snagit** (paid).
-    1. Go to references, change frame rate to "Low", tick on "Downsample Retina...", untick "Show video countdown", untick all below section in "General" tab.
-    2. In case you cannot recorder the system sound, uninstall Component (in "Capture" tab), restart computer and reinstall again.
-Don't forget to tick on "Automatically start video recording" ("Capture" tab).
+2. Using [OBS](https://obsproject.com/) (for recording app) + [BlackHole](https://github.com/ExistentialAudio/BlackHole) (for bypassing system audio recorder, I chose **2ch** to download).
+   1. Check [this article](https://obsproject.com/forum/resources/os-x-capture-audio-with-ishowu-audio-capture.505/) for setting up with OBS (not that, in this article, they use a different tool than BlackHold)
+   2. Check [this article](https://streamlabs.com/content-hub/post/capturing-desktop-audio-in-streamlabs-obs-for-mac) for using BlackHole to capture system audio on Mac.
+   3. Open **Audio MIDI Setup** > Click on "+" > "Create Multi-Output Device" > Check on (Use side) current using Speaker (ex.
+External Headphones) + BlackHole 2ch.
+Check also (Drift Correction) for "External Headphones".
+Rename to something to remember, e.g. "Screen Recorder".
+We wanna listen the system audio via 2 output, one is external heaphones, 1 is "virtual" BlackHole (so that it can recorder the sound).
+   4. Open **Sound** setting and choose "Screen Recorder". **Tip**: you should adjust the sound before change to "Screen Recorder" because you will not be able to change sound level in this option.
+   5. In **OBS**, Add screen, add 2 microphones, one for real mic, one for device BlackHole 2ch.
+      1. Open Preferences > Audio: Mic/Aux 1, choose "External microphone", Mic/Aux 2, choose "BlackHole 2ch" > OK.
+   6. Some settings for OBS:
+      1. Turn off preview for screen (for comfortable)
+      2. **Video** > Common FPS Values = 20

 ## Dictionary

-🔅 **Dictionary**: install Viettien (I use version 5.0b for Mac Big Sur chip M1).
+🔅 **Dictionary**: [install Viettien](https://mega.nz/file/x0RgTbhK#1rz1mpsbXXxLmLs1blVk9zLEmI0d5FXk7Bora4Rm9Y0) (I use version 5.0b for Mac Big Sur chip M1).
 Alternative dictionaries can be downloaded from this link (I backed it up for personally using).

 1. Don't forget to open **Security & Privacy** and click on **Open anyway** many times!
 2. Another option is to install Tinhte's dictionary from this link, copy extracted folder (`Tinhe_anh-viet.dictionary`) to `/Users/thi/Library/Dictionaries/`.